 Camelina Operations.
 In March 2013, we acquired the business and assets of Sustainable Oils, LLC, a company that has been engaged in developing Camelina products since 2007.
 Sustainable Oils has generated over \$20 million in revenues during the past three years, but has incurred a loss of approximately \$5.8 million during that time.
 The new Camelina operations will require a significant amount of additional cash to scale up its operations and to reach profitable operations.
-Our goal is to operate the Camelina business that we acquired through a new subsidiary that we intend to form, and to capitalize that new subsidiary with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
+Our goal is to operate the Camelina business that we acquired through a subsidiary, and to capitalize that subsidiary with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
 Furthermore, our goal is to fund the operations and expansion of the Camelina operations with new debt or equity that we intend to raise specifically for the Camelina subsidiary.
 While we have been in discussions with a number of sources for the additional funding, we have not entered into any binding arrangements for the desired amount of new funding.
 No assurance can be given that we will obtain the additional capital necessary to operate and grow our new Camelina operations.
-In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations, those operations are expected to continue to operate at a loss.
+In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations are expected to continue to operate at a loss.
 Without the additional funding, we may have to re-evaluate our planned Camelina operations.

 As partial consideration for the Camelina assets that we purchased in March 2013, we issued a \$1,300,000 promissory note.
-The promissory note bears simple interest at the rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after a Qualified Funding; or (b) September 13, 2014.
+The promissory note bears simple interest at the rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after a Qualified (equity) Funding; or (b) September 13, 2014.
 The term "Qualified Funding" means all equity funding in excess of the \$800,000, in the aggregate, received by us for our Camelina business.
 Our obligations under the promissory note are secured by a first priority lien on certain tangible assets included in the purchase of the Camelina assets.
 The promissory note is a full recourse obligation.
 If the holder of the promissory note has to pursue the collection of amounts due under the promissory note, the holder may not seize or take any action to collect any amounts due and owing against any of the Company's assets (including its cash) related to a line of business other than the business of developing intellectual property and managing farming activities for the development of Camelina sativa used for biofuels feedstock.

 Other Potential Sources of Liquidity.
-We currently own all of the outstanding capital stock of Technology Alternatives Limited, a company formed under the laws of Belize ("TAL") that owns a 400-acre farm in subtropical Belize, Central America.
-The Belize farm is inactive, and we are currently attempting to sell the farm.
-TAL has outstanding four promissory notes in the aggregate amount of \$516,139 Belize Dollars (US \$260,689 based on exchange rates in effect at May 10, 2013), which promissory notes are secured by a mortgage on the 400-acre farm.
-The promissory notes have matured, but the holders of the notes have not declared a default.
-We have reclassified the Belizean farm as an investment property and are currently attempting to sell the 400-acre property.
-We are currently in negotiations with a third party to sell them the property.
-The former owners/current note holders have been informed of the possible land sale, and we have received the preliminary approval of the sale from the mortgage holders.
-If the sale of the 400-acre farm is consummated, we expect to receive some of the net proceeds from that sale, which proceeds will be used for our working capital purposes.
+We currently own all of the outstanding capital stock of Technology Alternatives Limited, a company formed under the laws of Belize ("TAL").
+We recently sold the 400-acre farm which was owned by TAL in Belize, Central America.
+The Belize farm was inactive, and we sold the land for \$790,000 Belize Dollars (US\$395,000) and paid off the outstanding four promissory notes in the aggregate amount of \$387,443 Belize Dollars (US \$195,747), which promissory notes were secured by a mortgage on the 400-acre farm.
+We had been carrying the Belizean farm as an investment property for more than a year.
+The proceeds of the sale are being used for our working capital purposes.